Wycliffe College, Toronto

-Wycliffe College (/ˈwɪklɪf/) is an evangelical graduate school of theology of the University of Toronto located at the St. George campus in Toronto, Ontario, Canada.
+Wycliffe College (/ˈwɪklɪf/) is a federated college of the University of Toronto which serves as its evangelical graduate college of theology.
+It is located on the St. George campus in Toronto, Ontario, Canada.
 Founded in 1877 as an evangelical seminary in the Anglican tradition, Wycliffe College today attracts students from many Christian denominations from around the world.
 As a founding member of the Toronto School of Theology, students can avail themselves of the wide range of courses from Canada's largest ecumenical consortium.
 Wycliffe College trains those pursuing ministry in the church and in the world, as well as those preparing for academic careers of scholarship and teaching.